 Studies have shown that these compounds can help increase digestion, allowing your body to absorb more nutrients from other foods.
 Some of these studies even suggest that they may also reduce intestinal inflammation.

 The berries are also a good source of fiber, which helps promote healthy digestion by keeping food moving through your digestive tract at a steady pace.
 Fiber also helps you feel full faster, so you eat less overall.

-Additionally, Acai improves metabolism, which generally reduces bowel transit time, thus preventing the fermentation of foods in the stomach that may cause constipation, gas, and bloating.
+Additionally, acai improves metabolism, which generally reduces bowel transit time.
+This helps with preventing the fermentation of foods in the stomach, which can cause constipation, gas, and bloating.

-Also, Acai is a natural colon cleanser that prevents the accumulation of waste materials that may stay lodged in the colon, causing digestive problems.
+Also, acai is a natural colon cleanser.
+It works by preventing the accumulation of waste materials that may stay lodged in the colon, causing digestive problems.

 7. Protects against heart disease

 Acai is a powerful antioxidant and anti-inflammatory food which is beneficial in maintaining healthy heart functions.

 It contains monounsaturated fatty acids like oleic acid in extra virgin olive oil that help promote cardiovascular health.